glrta/week7-BGJK/README.md

 ## How to set up the project
 ### Instructions to set up database
-- Start Posgres by typingon your terminal: `psql`
+- Start Posgres by typing on your terminal: `psql`
 - `CREATE USER myuser WITH PASSWORD 'mypassword'`
 - then `ALTER USER myuser WITH SUPERUSER`
 - then `CREATE DATABASE mydatabase WITH OWNER myuser`